linuxha/node-red-contrib-mytimeout/README.md

 Node-red-contrib-mytimeout can send and receive to the same MQTT topic.
 If the input matches the previously sent output, the message is ignored to avoid an endless loop.

+Moved the default master repos to main repos

 ## myTimeout
 MyTimeout started as hacked timer code I stole from Pete Scargill.
 Pete's code would start a timer running if you sent it any trigger (tickle the timer).
 It would continue to run if further triggers were sent before the timeout occurred.
 A trigger was anything sent to the input of the timer.